Zoom Tips and Tricks

 Using the Cardiff U3A Licensed User

-Please book a session by email to firstname.lastname@example.org.
+Please book a session by contacting the Beacon Administrator.
 Recurrent sessions can be booked.
 Note that using the Cardiff U3A Zoom account to schedule a meeting is not the same as booking a slot to use the account which needs to be done first.

 A calendar of Zoom bookings is available

-Please be aware that when you login to Zoom using the Cardiff U3A credentials, you automatically log out whoever is using the Zoom account at the time.
+Please be aware that when you login to Zoom using the Cardiff U3A credentials, you automatically log out whoever is using the Zoom account at the time; it is therefore essential for hosts to log off Zoom at the end of their meeting, and to log in using their personal log in before joining another meeting as a participant .
 All meetings to date are in the day time so it is recommended setting up your meeting and sending the invitations in the evening or before 9am.

 Scheduling a Meeting using Zoom

 You can schedule a meeting on the web, through the Zoom Desktop client or mobile app.
 View this video:

 How do I invite others to join my meeting?